Nibo: Geography and demographics

-Nnemulu – Obodo women group
+Nnemulu – Obodo Women Group

-This is the women wing of town administration.
-This is a very strong organ of women that also enforce discipline among the indigenes.
-The Nnemulu – Obodo Society of Nibo” comprising all women of Nibo was founded in mid-1950s by Selina Mgbafor Nnama (née Ezekwe) signifying the emancipation of Nibo women as they gathered together to build the Nibo Maternity and Health Centre.
+This is the women's wing of the town administration.
+This is a very strong organ of women that enforce discipline within the community.
+The Nnemulu – Obodo Society of Nibo" comprising all women of Nibo was founded in mid-1950s by Selina Mgbafor Nnama (née Ezekwe) signifying the emancipation of Nibo women as they gathered together to build the Nibo Maternity and Health Centre.
 In the early 1950s, Nibo had no maternity home and there were none in the neighboring towns of Mbaukwu, Nise, Umuawulu and Isiagu.
 The nearest maternity home was in St Faiths Church Awka about 10 miles away, the next was in Catholic Hospital Adazi about 12 miles and lastly Iyienu Hospital, Ogidi about 20 miles from Nibo.
 The implication was that most women delivered their babies at home using the expertise of traditional midwives.
 Those who could afford to deliver their babies in the maternity experienced unbearable transport difficulties as they were mostly carried on head or bicycles due to scarcity of motor vehicles in those days.
 In the early fifties, there was nothing like motorcycle service or "Okada" as it is commonly known today.
-A good number of women with breach, facial presentations and other labour complications were not so lucky to make it to these distant maternity homes and hospitals.
+A good number of women with breech births, facial presentations and other labour complications were not so lucky to make it to these distant maternity homes and hospitals.

-Endowed with her indefatigable virtue, Mgbafor was in no way deterred.
-In an unprecedented rally at Eke Nibo, thousands of women gave her a standing ovation and endorsed her plans that a maternity should be built and that Nibo women will also unilaterally enforce the control of cows and bulls which wander around the town and feeding on agricultural farms, by literally "holding the bulls by the horns" and fining the owners 3 British pounds, an amount which at 1954 prices could buy three modern bicycles and was enough to pay three months' salary of a grade two teacher.
+Endowed with her indefatigable virtue, Selina Mgbafor Nnama was in no way deterred.
+In an unprecedented rally at Eke Nibo, thousands of women gave her a standing ovation and endorsed her plans that a maternity centre should be built and that Nibo women will also unilaterally enforce the control of cows and bulls which wander around the town and feeding on agricultural farms, by literally "holding the bulls by the horns" and fining the owners 3 British pounds, an amount which at 1954 prices could buy three modern bicycles and was enough to pay three months' salary of a grade two teacher.
 Nibo women elected notable ladies of blessed memories such as the late Nwangbafor Agubalu, a renowned traditional midwife from Ezeawulu, the late Mrs. Okeke from Umuanum, the late Mrs. Pricillia Okafor, a renowned bread baker from Ifite and the late Mrs. Chine from Ezeoye to assist Chief Mrs. Selina Nnama in co-coordinating the activities and programs of Nnemuluobodo Society.
 The Nibo United States group is currently undergoing a project that involves expanding the Maternity Centre and donations are being accepted.